-If you pay attention to your little one, you’ll notice that he plays in different ways, often with the very same toy!
-If you’ve ever wondered why he does this, you’re in luck: Play is one of the most researched topics in child development, and dozens of researchers have wondered the same thing.
+If you pay attention to your little one, you’ll notice that he plays in different ways, often with the very same toy.
+If you’ve ever wondered why he does this, you’re in luck: Play is one of the most studied topics in child development, and dozens of researchers have wondered the same thing.

 Because there’s so much research on play, there are different theories about it (one of which we explored in our article about why babies and toddlers play alone together).
 Let’s follow the work of Dr. Kenneth Rubin, researcher and professor at the University of Maryland, who describes these different types of play:

 Functional play is playing simply to enjoy the experience.
 Infants engage in functional play when they trade smiles with a caregiver, or squeeze a soft toy over and over.
 A toddler’s functional play could be climbing on a play structure, or banging two blocks together to hear the sound.
 Functional play helps little ones learn about the world through their senses, supports social-emotional development, and strengthens motor skills.

 As the name suggests, this play involves constructing something (building, drawing, crafting, etc.).
 Unlike functional play, constructive play is goal-oriented.
 The onset of constructive play shows that little ones are developing the ability to plan.
 Remember those two blocks our toddler was banging together?
 Now he is stacking one on top of the other, constructing a tower.
 This play promotes creativity and problem solving, and gives children a sense of accomplishment.

 During exploratory play, a child examines something closely in order to learn more about it.
 Our toddler gets a new set of blocks, for example, and studies one of them by looking at it from all angles while slowly turning it in his hands.
 Exploratory play helps children learn cognitive and language concepts such as shape, size, color, function, and spatial awareness.
 Even in infancy, babies “play” by intently observing their surroundings.